-Testing the USB2Rig Interface with APRSdroid
+Testing the USB2Rig Interface with Direwolf

 Digital interfaces are incredibly useful in modern amateur radio.
 They allow radios to communicate with computers and smartphones for modes like FT8, RTTY, Winlink, and APRS.
 One of the most well-known compact interfaces in this category is the DigiRig Mobile.